Rai8888/Toggles-and-Slider/README.md

-# Toggles and Slider tutorials and tasks Jyldyz Academy
+### Toggles and Slider Workshop and practice Jyldyz Academy